officialarijit/Fed-ReMECS-mqtt/README.md

   - `Tensorflow`
   - `Scikit-Learn`
   - `paho-mqtt`
-  - `Konsole` <-- This is needed to simulate the terminal.
+  - `Konsole - KDE's Terminal Emulator` <-- This is needed to simulate the terminal.

 - Installation steps:
   - Step 1: Install `Anaconda`.